 I only really had a couple main issues with the game.
 One was actually at the beginning of the game where Deacon makes several decisions that don’t make logical sense, but it pushes the story forward, but a lot of conflict could have been resolved from some simple conversations.
 The second issue is the fact that the game feels unbalanced.
 The first two thirds of the game feel extremely throughout, dedicating plenty of time, long missions and cutscenes to fairly mediocre story beats.
 As the game moves into the final third, lots of scenes feel cut off or shorter than they should.
 There is a rush that feels apparent, as characters talk a bit faster, moments don’t take the time to breath or land like they have earlier in the game.
 This could have been due to the game just needing to be wrapped after years of delays, but it is something that I noticed, and made the game just feel a little bit special, when certain things aren’t addressed like they normally would have been, if it took place earlier in the game.

 For a game that seems like a fairly basic open world action game featuring a biker killing zombies, the game has a surprising amount of heart, and care given to not just the world, but it’s characters.
 Even with a stupid name like Deacon St. John, he shows so many different emotions and is much more complicated than your average video game protagonist.
 Days Gone has shown me to not judge a book by it’s cover and to really stop listening to Video Game media coverage without investigating it myself.
 If I knew how good this game was going to be, I would have picked it up on day one.
-If I can just get more people to realize that these games, while big budget exclusive games aren’t all the same and shouldn’t just be written off because the character or genre seem like they’ve been done to death, I think people can find a real special game that truly does something special.
+If I can just get more people to realize that these games, while big budget exclusive games aren’t all the same and shouldn’t just be written off because the character or genre seem like they’ve been done to death, I think people can find a real special game that truely does something special.